niklasknoell/Microsat-gps-sim/README.md

 ![image](https://github.com/niklasknoell/Microsat-gps-sim/assets/74927648/096d14be-b749-40fc-9709-1c6c719f3626)

-No strong bias in the right ascension of the ascending node and the inclination are observed in the above figure, which would be expected when the Coriolis acceleration would indeed be neglected in the dynamic model.
-Again, more simulations with a longer runtime would have to be performed to better assess this.
+In the inclination and RAAN, some sort of periodic bias is present, which would be expected when the Coriolis acceleration would have been neglected in the dynamic model.
+However again, more simulations with a longer runtime would have to be performed to better assess this.